 - Step 1: Successfully apply to California Baptist University and select the PTA program as your area of interest.
-Submit official transcripts and all other documents needed to meet university requirements (application will be accessible on September 1, 2017).
+Submit official transcripts and all other documents needed to meet university requirements.

-- Step 2: Successfully complete the supplemental PTA program application process (application will be accessible on September 1, 2017).
-This will include the comprehensive essay, clinical hours, and letters of recommendation (you can begin these now; see link for clinical hours and recommendation forms).
+- Step 2: Successfully complete the supplemental PTA program application process.
+This will include the comprehensive essay, clinical hours, and letters of recommendation (see link for clinical hours and recommendation forms).
 The link to this application is included in the email letter that you receive after inquiring about the PTA program.

 - Step 3: Qualified candidates who are selected by the faculty for an interview, will be notified and scheduled for an interview.
 All materials must be submitted in order to qualify for interview consideration. (not all candidates will be interviewed)

 - Step 4: The interview process is a face-to-face interview with several faculty, including the PTA program director and PTA clinical coordinator.

-- Step 5: Invited candidates who accept a seat in the program must submit a $500 tuition deposit within 2 weeks of the notification of acceptance or they may lose their seat.
+- Step 5: Invited candidates who accept a seat in the program must submit a $250 tuition deposit within 2 weeks of the notification of acceptance or they may lose their seat.
 This deposit will be applied towards tuition once the program starts.
-This is non-refundable unless the program is unable to begin on the planned start date of January 2018.
+This is non-refundable unless the program is unable to begin on the planned start date of Fall 2018.

 - Step 6: As part of the program, students must undergo and successfully pass a drug test, background check, and immunization and health screening requirements.
 The student must also agree to meet the technical standards of a physical therapist assistant.